 It seemed like a good idea at the time.
-My friend Wes Nations and I were looking for an excuse to do a road trip and the beaches on the Pacific Coast of Chiapas were calling.
-We choose to go to Puerto Arista because it is a one street town right on the coast and has a reputation for being fun, laid back and quite beautiful.
-What we found was a mellow place with un-crowded, gray volcanic sand beaches, a smattering of beach bars complete with hammocks and very friendly locals.
-We found a double room at a slightly run down hotel near the beach, with swimming pool and air conditioning for $30 US a night.
-This was no five star resort but if I wanted to operate inside the one vacation a year tourist bubble I wouldn’t be traveling the way I do.
+My friend Wes Nations and I were looking for an excuse to make a road trip, and the beaches on the Pacific Coast of Chiapas were calling.
+We choose to go to Puerto Arista because it is a one street town, the kind of place we both like, right on the coast and has a reputation for being fun, laid back and sometimes a little crazy.
+We searched for a guest house and found a mellow place right on the beach near a smattering of beach bars, complete with hammocks and very friendly locals.
+This hotel was no five-star resort, but it fit our needs.

-I have always wanted to see sea turtles nesting on the beach and while I in Puerto Arista I discovered this town is THE place to see it.
-While Wes was recovering from an alleged shrimp allergy I decided to go on a quest to see what could be found.
-After asking around a bit I was told that I needed to go to Campamento Tortuguero Nuevo Puerto Arista (New Turtle Camp Puerto Arista), about 3 kilometers north of town.
+I have always wanted to see sea turtles nesting on the beach and while I in Puerto Arista I discovered this town is the place to see it.
+While Wes was recovering from an alleged “shrimp allergy,” I decided to go on a quest to see what could be found.
+After asking around a bit, I was told that I needed to go to Campamento Tortuguero Nuevo Puerto Arista (New Turtle Camp Puerto Arista), about 3 kilometers north of town.
 No problem.
-I find it but it is after hours and there is not anyone around.
-Not one to be deterred I drive around a little more and find the state of Chiapas’ Environmental and Natural History agency’s Proteccion y Conversación de la Tortuga Marina en Chiapas (Protection and Conversation of the Sea Turtle in Chiapas) office.
+I manage to find it, but it is after hours, and there is no one around.
+Not one to be deterred I drive around a little more and discover the state of Chiapas’ Environmental and Natural History agency’s Proteccion y Conversación de la Tortuga Marina en Chiapas.
+I started nosing around, thinking maybe they could help on my quest.

-Undaunted (that does mean acting stupidly doesn’t it) we arrived at the compound around nine o’clock and we were greeted at the front gate by another intern.
+We arrived at the compound around nine o’clock, and we were greeted at the front gate by another intern.
 It seems they were expecting us and he opened the gate so we could park on the grounds.
-I had no idea why they were treating with such hospitality.
-We were basically trespassers from the night before and they were treating us like invited guests.
+I had no idea why we were being treated with such hospitality.
+We were basically trespassers from the night before, and they were treating us like invited guests.
 Yolanda explained that “our ride” whatever that was, would be there soon.
 We found some chairs, kicked back and had the kind of small talk that travelers who speak different languages and come from diverse backgrounds have.
-In the meantime the storms that had been offshore started creeping inland.
-Sheet lightening was lighting up the night but there was no rain yet.
-We asked if turtles came on shore during bad weather and consensus seem to be that they like it.
+In the meantime, the storms that had been offshore started creeping inland.
+Sheet lightning was lighting up the night, but there was no rain yet.
+We asked if turtles came on shore during lousy weather and consensus seem to be that they like it.

-“Our ride” turned out to be bright red four wheel drive off road vehicle with Roberto, a biologist with the state of Chiapas driving.
+“Our ride” turned out to be bright red four-wheel drive off-road vehicle with Roberto, a biologist with the state of Chiapas driving.
 Roberto was a friendly guy professional type guy who’s English was only a little bit better than my Spanish.
-The interns found some cushions for Wes and I to put on the rear fenders and it was off we go to the south.
+The interns found some cushions for Wes and me to put on the rear fenders, and it was off we go to the south.
 Fast!
-Not much to hold on to and exciting.
+Really fast, with not much to hold on to.
+Exciting!
 After about five minutes Roberto stops and starts putting on rain gear.
-He must have had some sort of meteorological sixth sense because things didn’t look too bad to me.
-Still a lot of lightening but no rain.
-Wes did bring a poncho but I, once again out to prove how tough I am and by virtue of having no equipment and no choice, explained that everything I had was okay to get wet.
-Technically this was true, my camera was in a waterproof housing and my clothes had been washed before with no lasting ill effect.
+He must have had some meteorological sixth sense because things didn’t look too bad to me.
+Still a lot of lightning but no rain.
+Wes did bring a poncho but I, once again, out to prove how tough I am and since I had no rain gear to put on, no choice.
+Wes and Roberto were worried about my gear but explained that everything I had was okay to get wet.
+Technically this was true; my camera was in a waterproof housing, and my clothes had been washed before with no lasting ill effect.

-The storm continued raging so I figured if we were going to get killed there should at least be some documentation so I got out my camera.
+The storm continued raging, so I figured if we were going to get killed there should at least be some documentation, so I got out my camera.
 There was so much lightening I could get pictures just by aiming the camera and pushing the shutter.
-The wind was getting colder and Roberto was getting restless.
-He made a call on his walkie-talkie presumably telling someone that we were still alive and going to get moving again.
-This didn’t make a lot of sense to me because the weather definitely wasn’t improving.
-Maybe after all my stupid questions about the palapa he calculated we would be safer on a tiny metal vehicle on the open beach.
+The wind was getting colder, and Roberto was getting restless.
+He made a call on his walkie-talkie presumably telling someone that we were still alive and going to start moving again.
+This didn’t make a lot of sense to me because the weather wasn’t improving.
+Maybe after all my stupid questions about the palapa, he calculated we would be safer on a tiny metal vehicle on the open beach.
 Whatever the reason we were moving again at full throttle making “S” turns so the headlights would rake the beach looking for turtle tracks that hadn’t been washed away.
 We continued about another hour.
-Wes said something about this now being among the “top five” stupidest things he has ever done.
+Wes said something about this now being among the “Top Five” stupidest things he has ever done.
 We went past Puerto Arista, past some outlying beach houses, past the last of the electrical lines, past the point to where we could hobble back to town if something bad happened.
-We were in the middle of nowhere, on a beach in Mexico, driving full blast on an open four wheeler, in lightening and a tropical deluge and I was loving it!
+We were in the middle of nowhere, on a beach in Mexico, driving full blast on an open four-wheeler, in lightning and a tropical deluge.
+We loved it!

-Finally we slowed and stopped.
+Finally, we slowed and stopped.
 Roberto got out his spotlight but didn’t see anything.
 We turned back north and started weaving our way back down the beach.
-There was still a lot of lightening in the area but nothing too dangerously close any more.
-Rain was starting to let up too.
+There was still a lot of lightning in the area, but nothing too dangerously close anymore.
+The rain was starting to let up also.
 Suddenly Roberto flipped off the headlights and braked hard and turned to the right.
 He got off the four by four and pointed at something in the distance.
-It was hard to see her in the dark but when lightening flashed, there she was; a big Olive Ridley Sea Turtle (Lepidochelys olivacea) lumbering slowly up onto the beach.
+It was hard to see her in the dark, but when lightning flashed, there she was; a big Olive Ridley Sea Turtle lumbering slowly up onto the beach.

-At this point we couldn’t get too close.
-She had had just exited the water and apparently a disturbance could cause her to go back.
-I have seen sea turtles in the water before and they are efficient and graceful swimmers.
-Moving about on land is obviously a struggle for them.
-She slowly dragged herself to about 20 meters from the waterline and began laboriously digging a nest.
-We couldn’t turn on lights so we just waited and watched her from about 30 meters away.
+At this point, we couldn’t get too close.
+She had had just exited the water, and a disturbance could cause her to go back.
+I have seen sea turtles in the water before, and they are efficient and graceful swimmers.
+Moving about on land is a struggle for them.
+She slowly dragged herself to about 20-meters from the waterline and began laboriously digging a nest.
+We couldn’t turn on lights, so we just waited and watched her from about 30 meters away.
 After half an hour or so she moved.
-Apparently she wasn’t happy with the location she had chosen for the nest.
-Again, she dragged herself another 20 meters or so, this time into the dunes, and began digging another nest.
-This time after another half hour of digging she began laying eggs.
-At this point Roberto told us it was okay to approach.
+She wasn’t, happy with the location she had chosen for the nest.
+Again, she dragged herself another 20-meters or so, this time into the dunes, and began digging another nest.
+This time after another half hour of digging she started laying eggs.
+At this point, Roberto told us it was okay to approach.

 We left her there to return to the ocean and began again driving south toward the conservation office.
-The sky skies were again partially filled with beautiful sheet lightening but nothing too close or threatening.
-In some spots you could just begin to see pinpoints of stars.
-The wind was a little brisk but by the time we got there I was almost dry again.
-We entered the grounds of the office and went into the incubator; really just a roof over beach sand with dozens of markers indicating the location of eggs gathered on previous nights.
-With a post hole digger Roberto dug a hole about two feet deep and began depositing the precious eggs.
-He then covered the hole and compacted the sand, quite tightly over the top.
-As nesting season progresses the number of nests in the incubator will swell from dozens to hundreds.
-In about two months these eggs will hatch and the baby turtles will be returned to the same spot on the beach where they were laid and guarded while they make their way into the Pacific.
+The sky skies were again filled with beautiful sheet lightning but nothing too close or threatening.
+In some spots, you could just begin to see pinpoints of stars.
+The wind was a little brisk, but by the time we got back to the facility, I was almost dry again.
+We entered the office and went into the incubator; just a roof over beach sand with dozens of markers indicating the location of eggs gathered on previous nights.
+With a post hole digger, Roberto dug a hole about two feet deep and began depositing the eggs we had gathered.
+He then covered the hole and compacted the sand, quite tightly, over the top.
+In about two months these eggs, and the others they will gather on other nights, will hatch and the baby turtles will be returned to the same spot on the beach where they were laid and guarded while they make their way into the Pacific.

 This night was a clear reminder of the positive changes I have made in my life.
-Riding a four wheeler in a thunderstorm might not be the smartest thing to do but it was a reminder that security is an illusion and if you let fear control your life you won’t spend a lot of time living it.
-Trading comfort, convenience and possessions for a life filled with experiences and adventure has, for me, been the right decision.
+Riding a four-wheeler in a thunderstorm might not be the smartest thing for a new retiree, or anyone else, to do but it was a reminder that security is an illusion and if you let fear control your life you won’t spend a lot of time living it.
+Trading comfort, convenience, and possessions for a life filled with experiences and adventure have, for me, proven to be the right decision.
 It was also a reminder that life isn’t going to come looking for you.
 You need to seize it.
-Time is the most precious thing that we have and spending it in pursuit of things that really don’t matter is a waste of life.
+Time is the most precious thing that we have and spending it in pursuit of things that don’t matter is a waste of life.